 What’s next?

-If the first weeks were the prologue, then the next chapters await, in which the programme will develop alongside the firm and the people who make it.
-It’s a project that combines expertise with culture, technology with people, legal practice with a modern way of thinking about organization.
+If the first few weeks were a prologue, then the chapters ahead will see the programme evolve alongside the firm and the people who make it up.
+It is a project that combines substance with culture, technology with people, and legal practice with a modern approach to organisational thinking.

-Thanks to the programme, LBKP is becoming a place where lawyers can not only develop expert skills but also create initiatives that strengthen the entire firm — from within.
-And when people are given space to act, the organizational culture begins to grow faster than any formal process.
+Thanks to the programme, LBKP is becoming a place where lawyers can not only develop their professional expertise, but also create initiatives that strengthen their personal brands and, consequently, the entire firm — from within.
+And when people are given the space to act, organisational culture begins to grow faster than any formal process.